natethegreate/hent-AI/README.md

 I would reccomend running these on a virtual environment, with Anaconda3.
 Python 3.5, TensorFlow 1.5, Keras 2.2, tensorflow-gpu 1.9.0, and other common packages listed in `requirements.txt`.

+You need DeepCreamPy, this repo, and the weights.h5 (see above).

 * For now, DCP is required (until I can create my own alternative).
 This project expects to use the DCP directory.
 You can install the executable or the source code, either should work.

 * DCP is ONLY compatible with .png images, and not jpg.
 That should be the first thing you do - convert whatever content you want to decensor to png format.
 You can use online tools like jpg2png.
 Again, this should be done before anything else.